azuline/repertoire/README.md

 Goal: MVP

-- Frontend is fully mocked up (design may change).
-- Backend is at MVP.
-Needs tests.
+- Backend is MVP.
+Needs tests (snapshot tests are fine).
-- Currently writing frontend request handling and state logic.
+- Frontend is mocked up, logic is nearing completion.

 ## Installation